July 24, 2017

-You can put a bunch of stickies on the wall, create tons of JIRA tickets and commit code, but are you creating value?
-Is the work you’ve done helping solve a problem for your customers or helping to acquire new customers for your business?
+You can put a bunch of stickies on the wall, create tons of JIRA tickets, and commit lots of code, but are you creating value?
+Is the work your product development team has done helping solve a problem for your customers or helping to acquire new customers for your business?

 Value exists in the hands of our customers and stakeholders.
 It exists when we can learn, when customers can take action, and when we start to drive business objectives (revenue, adoption, retention).

 We train all of our staff in the Product Mindset and one of its three core values is to Minimize Time to Value.
 We believe that features guided by learning and user input take precedence over research and hypothesis.

 If your team is doing a lot but not creating value quickly and regularly, here are five guidelines you can follow, along with questions you should ask.